GEOS270/Module6/docs/Content_Part1.md

 ---
 layout: default
 title: Ethics in GIS
-parent: Uncertainty and Ethics
+parent: Sampling, Uncertainty, and Ethics
-has_children: True
+# has_children: True
-nav_order: 3
+nav_order: 4
 ---

 # Ethics in GIS